m-abdelwahab/sleeping-better-at-night-talk-notes/README.md

 ### Types

-strongly-typed code means you're defining the types of variables you're using in your code.
+Strongly-typed code means you're defining the types of variables you're using in your code.
 You'll define the return type of a function, the types of variables you're passing to the function, etc.
 Using a strongly typed language (like [TypeScript](https://www.typescriptlang.org/)) helps in preventing a lot of bugs.